Green Holiday

 If you send greeting cards, choose recyclable ones or postcards.
 Or, buy cards from local organizations that benefit good causes.

-Save the cards you receive to cut up and reuse them next year as gift tags.
+You can save the cards you receive, cut them up, and reuse them next year as gift tags.
 They're also a good resource for kiddie art projects.

 You Might Like These: